 Guatemala Buena Vista from Huehuetenango

 Historically, we probably buy just a little too much Guatemalan coffee to be good for us.
 It is a combination of the coffee quality being so good and also the synergy of human scale and small farms.
-Buena Vista is a relatively new farm to us at James Gourmet.
-Oli was due to visit this spring, but hey-ho!
+Buena Vista is a relatively new farm to us at James Gourmet, as we have only been buying it since 2018.
 Buena Vista is a coffee that grows on you.
-If you like juicy complexity to wake you in the morning…this is it!
-Words like bright and juicy seem somewhat under expressive for such a vibrant filter brew.
+This is a great cup to wake up with, as it really opens up as it cools.

 Farmer: Andres Godolfredo Cano and Maira Lopez